Jesse-11/Redis-Server-Basic/README.md

-# TCP-Server
+# Make My Own Redis
-A simple TCP server in c++.
-Roughly following a tutorial from a Medium Article.
+A simple Redis Recreastion, using tcp based servers in c++.
+Roughly following a tutorial from 'Build your own org'.